Taekwondo Student Oath

 Freedom and Justice

 “I will be a champion for freedom and justice.”
 To champion a cause is to be an active proponent for it.
-Freedom is a complex subject, but at its core, means the power of choice and ability to choose how to act, while respecting the law and the rights of others.
-We have the power to enact freedom and justice in our daily lives by ensuring that we treat others well.
+Freedom is a complex subject, but at its core, means the power of choice.
+We have ability to choose how to act, while respecting the law and the rights of others.
+Practice freedom and justice in your daily life by ensuring that you treat others well.

-An example for the kids: If your brother or sister gets in trouble for something you did, it’s not enacting justice to let them take the fall for your mistake.
+An example for the kids: If your brother or sister gets in trouble for something you did, it’s not right to let them take the fall for your actions.

 Peace

 “I will help build a more peaceful world.”
 It may seem counterintuitive to practice martial arts and combat, to be a fighter, in order to make the world a more peaceful place.
 Through rigorous training, martial artists can find a constructive way to overcome negative emotions.
-It builds the confidence to stand up for yourself and others, building layers of camaraderie and protection between those who are trying to live peacefully and those who seek to disrupt that way of life.
+It builds the confidence to stand up for yourself and others.
+It builds layers of camaraderie and protection between those who are trying to live peacefully and those who seek to disrupt that way of life.

 There is a proverb that states, “It is better to be a warrior in a garden, than a gardener in a war.”
 We always pursue peace with other people, while having the confidence to know we can act decisively if necessary to protect ourselves and those who cannot defend themselves.